-Responsibilities Authorities Directs the overall planning, co-ordination and control of the technical activities and business affairs of the Water Operations Department.
+Responsibilities Authorities the technical activities and business affairs of the Water Operations Department.
 Ensure that bylaws, policies and procedures of the Township are complied with by Staff.
 Ensure adequate staffing levels of competent Operators.
 Adhere to current regulations, record and report system conditions to Top Management as required.
 Ensure that Staff is aware of all applicable legislative and regulatory requirements that pertain to their duties for the operation of the subject systems.
-Conduct, at a minimum, annual assessments of operator competency.
-Ensure a Quality Management System is in place that meets the requirements of the Drinking Water Quality Management Standard.
-Promote awareness of the Quality Management System throughout the Operating Authority.
-Determine, obtain or provide the resources needed to maintain and continually improve the Quality Management System and communicate these needs to Top Management.
 To assume command of emergency situations in the Operational Subsystems.
 To prepare responses to regulatory bodies on legal and compliance issues relating to drinking water.
 To direct the activities of Operators in day to day operations and maintenance.
 To communicate with regulatory bodies on legal and compliance issues relating to drinking water.
 To make changes to the QMS Operational Plan.
 To hire, train and discipline operators.